dell/csm-docs/content/docs/application-mobility/use_cases.md

     ```

 ## Clone an Application
 The following example details the steps when an application in namespace `demo1` is cloned from a source cluster to a target cluster in a single operation.
-In this sample, both Application Mobility and Velero were installed in the `application-mobility` namespace.
+In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.

 1. If Velero is not installed in the default `velero` namespace, set the following environment variable to the namespace where it is running:
     ```